railsgirls-jp/railsgirls.jp/_posts/2013-08-12-guide-to-the-guide.markdown

 When you ran the `rails generate scaffold` command, in addition to creating the idea model, you also created an accompanying ideas controller (`ideas_controller.rb`), located in the controllers folder, and an ideas views folder containing several files that you will use to create a dynamic application.

 When attempting to display a Rails website, a web browser sends a request via the server which eventually hits the Rails *controller*. *Controllers* act as mediators between the *views* and the *models*.
-When the *controller* receives the information it communicates with a *model* representing a resource of the application (in our case, an “idea”) which in turn communicates with the database.
+When the *controller* receives the information, it communicates with a *model* representing a resource of the application (in our case, an “idea”) which in turn communicates with the database.
 Upon retrieving the required information from the *model*, the *controller* renders the *view* which returns the complete web page to the browser as HTML.

 ### CSS and layouts
 CSS (Cascading Style Sheets) is a language used to describe the formatting of pages written in a ‘markup language’, i.e. a language for processing, defining and presenting text with a prescribed formatting code e.g. tags, that distinguish it from plain text.
 The most common application of CSS is in conjunction with HTML.
 {% highlight css %}
 body { padding-top: 100px; }
 footer { margin-top: 100px; }
-table, td, th { vertical-align: middle !important; border: none !important; }
+table, td, th { vertical-align: middle; border: none; }
 th { border-bottom: 1px solid #DDD; }
 {% endhighlight %}